 ARTA 240 Advanced Web Site Design (Cr3) (2:2)

-An advanced course focusing on interface design, web usability, standards-based design, optimization, and cutting-edge interactivity.
-Students will be exposed to theories of information architecture, which aid in creating more functional, dynamic websites.
-Students will build on the skills presented in Introduction to Web Design to create functional, compliant, aesthetically pleasing websites.
+This advanced course focuses on interface design, web usability, standards-based design, optimization, and cutting-edge interactivity.
+Students will be exposed to theories of information architecture and content management, which aid in creating more functional, dynamic websites.
+Students will build on the skills presented in ARTA 130 Intro to Web Site Design to create functional, compliant, and aesthetically pleasing websites.
 Prereq.- ARTA 130.

 ARTA 260 Individual Studio/Professional Practices (Cr4) (1:8)

 An intensive studio experience for personal development and growth, that culminates in a final, semester-end exhibition.
 The critique will be the core process where aesthetic awareness and creative issues unfold.
 Students gain knowledge of professional practices through visits to galleries, museums, and artists' studios; and meeting artists, dealers, critics, and museum staff; researching and writing about these experiences.
 Prereq.- ARTA 226 and 204.

 This advanced exploration of the clay medium builds on the foundation skills acquired in ARTA 161 Ceramics.
 The relationship of technique to concept will be examined with an emphasis on craftsmanship.
 Wheel throwing, hand building, glazing, and firing techniques will be covered in greater depth.
 Coverage of contemporary issues in ceramics will help students develop a more informed aesthetic sensibility for the ceramic arts.
 Offered on demand.
 Prereq.- ARTA 161.
 Additional course fees: $60.00.